MaineGeneral's COVID-19 Response

 The Moderna and Pfizer COVID-19 vaccines require two doses.
 If you are getting your vaccine, please follow instructions carefully to make sure you get your second dose in the appropriate timeframe.

 You will need to mask the entire time you are at the vaccination clinic and answer COVID-19 screening questions.
-Come to the clinic wearing a light-fitting shirt so our medical staff can comfortably provide your shot in your upper arm.
-Privacy screens will be provided at the clinic.
+Come to get your vaccination wearing a light-fitting shirt so our medical staff can comfortably provide your shot in your upper arm.

-You must stay at the clinic for 15 minutes to be observed after you receive your injection.
+You must stay at the location you receive your vaccination at for 15 minutes to be observed after you receive your injection.
 We want to make sure you do not have any immediate and potentially dangerous reactions.
 During this time, you will receive your vaccination card which you must keep and provide when you arrive for your second dose.

 How do I get my second dose of vaccine?